iFixit/php7-optional/README.md

 ### Using the library

-To use Optional simply import the following namespace:
+To use Optional, simply import the following namespace:

 ```php
 use Optional\Option;